xannhsux/dsci560_hikebot/README.md

      ```
    - Gear checklist: `POST http://localhost:8000/gear/checklist`

 The backend currently relies on in-memory fixtures; Postgres/Redis containers are placeholders for the upcoming persistence and job layers planned in Milestone 2.
+The Streamlit UI proxies requests to `/chat`, shows each user’s trip history in the sidebar, and handles simple signup/login (credentials live in-memory for demo purposes).

 ## Syncing Routes from Trailforks
 1. Request a Trailforks API key (Pinkbike account required) and set it locally: